 LSB high-level outcome Current and planned actions by the frontline regulator Timings for each action with key milestones Review date Further work will include: Stakeholder engagement with clerks, practice managers, consumer groups, individuals, SMEs and the profession.
 Additionally, after deciding on the precise area where it will provide most value, we will commission research and consumer testing in the area of transparency.
 Where feasible, we will seek to collaborate with the other legal regulators.
 We will pilot new transparency requirements in the areas of public access and family law as these are consistent with other strategic initiatives.
 In parallel, we will issue a policy consultation.
 Our initial desk research suggests that price transparency is most common in the areas of public access and family law.
 The piloting will test different combinations of the disclosure requirements listed in the CMA's report (such as price, service, redress, regulatory status) to see which are most effective at improving consumer understanding.
 The policy consultation will cover similar issues.
 Lessons learned from the piloting - for example, the extent to which it helped consumers, and delivered a step change in standards of transparency - and the consultation will be taken into account when considering whether and how to apply the requirements to other areas.
 This will all help to inform new rules which we intend to have in place no later than December 2018 (with supporting guidance).
-Barristers will be expected to comply with the new requirements.
+Barristers will be expected to comply with the new requirements by providing the necessary information on their website or, if they do not have a website, providing the necessary information to consumers on request.
+A communications strategy will be developed to support compliance with the new requirements.
 The BSB's supervision and enforcement strategies will also be reviewed to ensure compliance with the new transparency requirements.
 Only self-employed barristers and employed barristers in BSB regulated entities will be required to comply with the new requirements.
-Barristers employed in entities regulated by other approved regulators.
-December 2018
+Barristers employed in entities regulated by oth December 2018